apaleo/powerquery-reports/README.md

-The second part of the query uses the access token we just generated to get data from the API.
+The second part of the query uses the access token that we've just generated to get the data from API.